 We’re joined by the renewables Director of VitoEnergy, Richard Hiblen to look at the boiler upgrade scheme or ‘BUS’.
 Richard has been specifying and installing heat pumps for 12 years and is a co-designer of the BUS framework.

 Richard: Well actually I was a co-designer of the digital aspects with Ofgem of the boiler upgrade scheme but consulted all the way through.

 Richard: So the boiler upgrade scheme is an upfront grant available to all homeowners and self-builders to custom builds where they get an upfront deduction from the capital cost of the installation and this is done via a voucher scheme.

-Richard: No, it is also biomass boilers but they've made it really difficult because it's only for the really hard to heat homes.
-I think they're talking about circa 100 to 110 watts per square metre heating demand, so we're talking grade 1 listed, solid brick, single glazing and where it's difficult to use existing infrastructure for emitters and so then you're allowed to put in a biomass boiler, but there's lots of criteria you've got to jump through.
+Richard: No, it is also biomass boilers but they've made it really difficult because it's only for the really hard-to-heat homes.
+I think they're talking about circa 100 to 110 watts per square metre heating demand, so we're talking grade 1 listed, solid brick, single glazing, and where it's difficult to use existing infrastructure for emitters and so then you're allowed to put in a biomass boiler, but there are lots of criteria you've got to jump through.

 Richard: £5,000 for biomass or Air Source Heat Pumps, the only slight difference is on ground source when it's £6,000.